 In the current generation of AI systems, explainability, trust and fairness come at the expense of accuracy.
 More explainable models, such as linear regression, do not have the power of more complicated, inscrutable models, such as deep neural networks or ensembles.

 But across organizations, there is a very high premium on AI systems that make accurate decisions: from algorithms that optimize an energy grid, through to an AI model making medical diagnoses.
 Compromising on model accuracy can have severe commercial and ethical consequences.
 Business leaders should look out for and leverage next-generation technologies, such as Causal AI, that facilitate explainability without sacrificing accuracy and performance capabilities.

 Interviews with the press

-This article gives causaLens’ viewpoint on the European Commission’s proposal for a new AI legal framework, including expert insight from our Director of Applied Data Science, Andre Franca.
+This paper gives causaLens’ viewpoint on the European Commission’s proposal for a new AI legal framework, including expert insight from our Director of Applied Data Science, Andre Franca.